Funding update

 What is a retrofit pathway?

-A sequence of GHG reduction measures that allow municipal buildings to achieve significant emissions reduction in phases over time.
+A sequence of measures that allow municipal buildings to achieve significant energy and GHG emissions reduction in phases over time.

 Timeline: 0-10 years